2014 Salvadoran presidential election: Conduct

 ARENA and FMLN supporters briefly scuffled on voting day.
 Security was tightened on the day as about 4.9 million voters were eligible to cast their ballots.
-Sanchez Ceren said that he was "open to the participation of different sectors" and would seek to reach out to others to create "a grand national accord;" Quijano, who voted at a centre set-up at a school in western San Salvador, praising the "peaceful elections;" and Saca said that he was "optimistic" while voting.
+Sánchez Cerén said that he was "open to the participation of different sectors" and would seek to reach out to others to create "a grand national accord;" Quijano, who voted at a centre set-up at a school in western San Salvador, praising the "peaceful elections;" and Saca said that he was "optimistic" while voting.
 In the early hours of the day, supporters of each party set up stands with their party's colours across San Salvador and helped voters find their polling centres.